spmedia/telegram-loot/README.md

 In short, this tool allows you to search all the channels you follow with a list of keywords/phrases and returns all matching results in various formats with graph visualisations.
 It also optionally downloads the media and thus can be used as a media search engine (currently some bugs with this feature - do not use as exhaustive media search tool).

 I've just been modifying this for my own specific usage so sorry if it sucks.
 I think its a neat tool for CTI.
+My code is 🍝 and bad so beware.

 ###### Screenshot of tool in action
 [![ss](https://i.imgur.com/xxEKkvl.png "Example result exploring hate speech during the Russian full-scale invasion of Ukraine")](https://i.imgur.com/xxEKkvl.png "asdffa")